Does any of this sound like you?

 • Embrace your sensitivity and find your unique gifts / strengths so they can work for you!

 Many people have never heard of the trait of high sensitivity until we begin working together, so I often start by providing as much information and resources about the trait as possible.
-A lot of times clients will come to me feeling like they are “just different” or there is “something wrong with them”.
+A lot of times clients will come to me feeling like they are “just different” or there is “something wrong with me”.
 So, learning about what the trait of high sensitivity actually means will dispel a lot of the myths and lies that Western society feeds us about sensitivity.
 You do not need to be fixed!

 Now, I know you may still have some concerns or questions about therapy and coaching for HSPs…